[?] Subscribe To This Site

 Story Behind This Hymn

-It is said that Theodulph of Orleans wrote this hymn while he was imprisoned in the cloister at Angers by King Louis the Pious in 818AD and died without gaining his freedom in 820AD.
+It is said that Theodulph of Orleans wrote this hymn 'All Glory Laud and Honour' while he was imprisoned in the cloister at Angers by King Louis the Pious in 818AD and died without gaining his freedom in 820AD.
 He was suspected of siding with the King's rivals.

 This is a popular Christian hymn for Palm Sunday.